 It is hard to believe that this was only our first discussion using Geogebra, the all-powerful program for visualizing geometry problems.
 In fact we used just a tiny fraction of the tool’s capabilities to explore four-sided figures, or quadrilaterals.

 The first thing we did after drawing quadrilaterals was to also draw the midpoints of each side.
 Here is an example:

 We noticed right away that the newly formed “midpoint quadrilateral” is special in that it looks like a parallelogram.
 This leads immediately to the question: Is this always the case?

 In order to answer this question we turned to tiling: covering the plane with disjoint copies of a single quadrilateral.
-For more fun, check out our handout on quadrilaterals.
+For more fun, see the handout below.